 Biography to follow

-Following a Public Appointment Service (PAS) advertising campaign, the Minister for Health, Simon Harris T.D., has appointed the following person as a member of the Beaumont Hospital Board.
+Following a Public Appointment Service (PAS) advertising campaign, the Minister for Health, Simon Harris T.D., has appointed Mr Enda Connolly as Chair of the Beaumont Hospital Board.
 This appointment is with effect from 20 June 2017 to 19 June 2020.

 Enda Connolly was appointed Chief Executive of the Health Research Board in 2008, which he led for six years.
 He strategically positioned the organisation to deliver a step change in health research with the aim of delivering research outcomes and health innovations, to deliver better service and improve patient care.

 Prior to this, Enda spent more than 30 years in IDA Ireland where he rose to a Senior Management position and played a pivotal role in leading change, developing strategy, building stakeholder confidence and securing significant foreign direct investment into Ireland.
 He was instrumental in developing the agency’s R & D Strategy and major new areas of business in International and Software Services.
 He served overseas as Director North America between 1996 and 2001 and was a member of the IDA Executive Management Committee for over 12 years.
 Throughout his career at IDA Ireland, in both his business leadership roles and when charged with additional responsibility for Staff Development and Communications, he was instrumental in devising and executing organisational change and business development.